 Today, we are here to support the almost two million people in Britain who are living with sight loss.

 We were founded on 16 October 1868 as the British and Foreign Blind Association for Improving the Embossed Literature of the Blind.
 The first meeting, at 33 Cambridge Square, London, involved our founder, Dr Armitage (partially sighted), Daniel Conolly (blind), WW Fenn (blind), and Dr James Gale (blind).
 We have developed and changed much over the years and you can read about this detailed history of RNIB.
 Here are just some of our key developments.

 On 10 March 1869 we became the British and Foreign Blind Association for Improving the Embossed Literature of the Blind and Promoting their Employment.
 In 1914 the name of our organisation changed to The National Institute for the Blind, or NIB.

-Our name was officially changed to the Royal National Institute for the Blind, having received the Royal Charter in 1948.
-Our name changed to the Royal National Institute of Blind People rather than 'for' blind people when we became a Membership organisation.
+Our name was officially changed to the Royal National Institute for the Blind in 1953, having received the Royal Charter in 1949.
+In 2002 our name changed to the Royal National Institute of Blind People rather than 'for' blind people when we became a Membership organisation.